-This is however, a bit of a legal grey area.
+This is, however, a bit of a legal grey area.
 The FCA has banned crypto derivatives products without written consent from the FCA.
 So you should speak to a crypto tax advisor for more bespoke advice on these investments.

-DeFi is a fairly new concept, but HMRC have now released proposed guidance about it as of February 2022.
+DeFi is a fairly new concept, but HMRC has now released proposed guidance about it as of February 2022.
 You might think it's good news but it doesn't really clarify too much as it all comes down to how your specific DeFi protocol works.

 It all comes down to the 'nature of the transaction' and whether it has the nature of capital or the nature of revenue.
 The former would be subject to Capital Gains Tax, while the latter would be subject to Income tax.
 Helpful, right?

 To try and simplify this a bit more, a lot of your DeFi trades are going to be seen as disposals now.
-This includes adding/removing liquidity, staking crypto and in some instances the rewards you receive from DeFi protocols - if you receive that reward in one large sum (like if you traded a liquidity pool token that had increased in value).
+This includes adding/removing liquidity, staking crypto, and in some instances the rewards you receive from DeFi protocols - if you receive that reward in one large sum (like if you traded a liquidity pool token that had increased in value).

 So if you're earning new tokens or coins on a periodic basis through your DeFi activities - this is more likely to be seen as income and subject to Income Tax.

 The tax you'll pay on DeFi transactions depends on whether you're seen to be 'earning' crypto or 'disposing' of crypto.
 Anytime you're seen to be 'earning' crypto - you'll pay Income Tax.
-Anytime you're seen to be disposing of crypto by swapping it, selling it or spending it - you'll pay Capital Gains Tax.
+Anytime you're seen to be disposing of crypto by swapping it, selling it, or spending it - you'll pay Capital Gains Tax.
 Based on the current guidance from HMRC, we can infer DeFi taxes would likely break down into the following: